-Through coaching, training, facilitation and deep listening, Sara Wernick Schonwald builds your awareness and capacity to catalyze and sustain individual, organizational and community change that is grounded in equity and justice.
+Through coaching, training, facilitation and deep listening, Listen to Lead builds your awareness and capacity to catalyze and sustain real change that is grounded in healing, justice and liberation.

 (MY GUIDING PRINCIPLES)

-Working towards equity and justice means changing systems.
-Structural racism, sexism and other systems of oppression exist in the air we breathe, and they hurt all of us.
-It's crucial to understand how these systems manifest on an individual, interpersonal, organizational and societal level in order to change them.
+Working towards justice and liberation means changing systems.
+Structural racism, sexism and other systems of oppression were built on purpose, exist in the air we breathe and are hurting all of us.
+It's crucial to understand how these systems manifest on an individual, interpersonal, organizational and societal level in order to dismantle them.

 Relationships matter.
 We do this work together, in relationship with each other.
-We're intentional about growing and deepening relationships at all points in the process.
+We're intentional about growing, healing and deepening relationships at all points in the process.

 This work is developmental.
-It’s based on the radical assumption that we’re all doing the best we can with the skills and experiences we have.
+It’s based on the assumption that we’re all doing the best we can with the skills, awareness and experiences we have.
 Listen to Lead uses Dr. Mitch Hammer’s Intercultural Development Continuum to identify your growth-edge and build from there.

 Our bodies are our greatest teachers.
-Our bodies carry wisdom that we often don't know or remember how to hear.
-Lasting change demands that we include a practice of body awareness and mindfulness in our work.
+Our bodies carry wisdom that we often don't know or remember how to heed or that white supremacy and patriarchy have conspired to make us ignore.
+Lasting change demands that we include a practice of body awareness and deep listening in our work.

 We learn by doing.
 Real organizational change happens when we get in the weeds and work together to apply the skills we've learned.
 We do this by deconstructing, critically analyzing, then reconstructing one policy, practice or program at a time.

 Capacity building is key.
-We must have the skills and mindsets within our community or organization to eventually do this work ourselves.
+We must have the skills and mindsets within our team or organization to eventually do this work ourselves.
 This work builds those capacities at every turn.

 Leadership is a practice.
-It's a way of showing up, and something that we must choose in every moment.
-Everyone can practice leadership, because everyone has something important to offer their organization or community.
+It's a way of showing up that is about owning our impact on a group.
+It's a practice that we must choose in every moment.
+Everyone can practice leadership because everyone has something important to offer their organization or community.